c0xc/lib-cpp-process-lock-file/README.md

 isSecondaryInstance() will implicitly try to initialize the lock and if that fails because there's already an active lock, it returns true.
+In user scope (new default), this would happen if the same user already had another instance of this program running.
+Instances of other users would be ignored.
+Use global scope to ensure that only one user can have the program running at any given time, and any attempts by other users to run it again will fail.

 To use global mode (shared memory), initialize the lock like this:

     QApplicationLock lock("UNIQUE_APPLICATION_NAME", QApplicationLock::Scope::Global);

+If you want to allow multiple instances per user, but only one per X session, set the X11 scope:

+    QApplicationLock lock("UNIQUE_APPLICATION_NAME", QApplicationLock::Scope::User | QApplicationLock::Scope::X11);

+The X11 scope can be used to allow only one instance in the local display session :0, another one in a remote XPRA session :10 etc.
+If the display id is not available, it will fall back to user scope.